joelvh/json2json/README.md

 The "format" property defines a function that processes each of the values retrieved from the original JSON object and returns an object with "key" and "value" properties.
 This allows you to format the key and value however you wish.
+(If a "key" or "value" property is not returned, the original value is used.)
 The "node" parameter to the format function is the object or array in the original JSON that is being transformed.
 (It is the object that contains the properties defined by the "choose" array.)